Newtown Pippin: Uses

-Originally grown as a dessert apple, it is now used commercially primarily for cider.
+Originally grown as a dessert apple, it is now grown primarily for cider.

 In modern times, the Newtown Pippin has been eclipsed by the Granny Smith apple, which is more handsome and not as susceptible to russetting.
 It is still grown commercially in New York, where most of the harvest is used in Martinelli's sparkling ciders.
 The Newtown Pippin is still available in Virginia, New York, California, the Pacific Northwest, and a few other places in the East, including roadside stands and at farmer's markets.
 It continues to attract attention as an heirloom variety, and was identified as one of the parents of the Ginger Gold variety.
 As of 2014 it has attracted attention for its potential to be used in hard ciders, and at least one single varietal is sold in its native New York.